 To ensure the protection of the organization’s assets that are accessible by suppliers.

 A. 15.1.1 Information security policy for supplier relationships

-Information security requirements for mitigating the risks associated with supplier’s access to the organization’s assets should be agreed with the supplier and documented.
+Information security requirements for mitigating the risks associated with the supplier’s access to the organization’s assets should be agreed upon with the supplier and documented.

 a) identifying and documenting the types of suppliers, e.g. IT services, logistics utilities, financial services, IT infrastructure components, whom the organization will allow to access its information;

 b) a standardized process and lifecycle for managing supplier relationships;

 c) defining the types of information access that different types of suppliers will be allowed, and monitoring and controlling the access;

 d) minimum information security requirements for each type of information and type of access to serve as the basis for individual supplier agreements based on the organization’s business needs and requirements and its risk profile;

 e) processes and procedures for monitoring adherence to established information security requirements for each type of supplier and type of access, including third-party review and product validation;